edescourtis/ewstunnel/README.md

 Configuring
 =============
 <pre>
-vim rel/ewstunnel/releases/1.0.0/sys.config # You can change the ACL here
+vim rel/ewstunnel/releases/1.0.3/sys.config # You can change the ACL here and port
 </pre>

 IMPORTANT: By default we only accept forwarding to localhost:22